statisfaction-blog/statisfaction-blog.github.io/README.md

 To add a new post, follow these steps:

-1. WARNING DO NOT SKIP: `git pull`, to make sure you are up to date (managing conflicts between files compiled by markdown is not fun).
+1. WARNING DO NOT SKIP: `git pull`, to make sure you are up to date (managing conflicts between files compiled by quarto is not fun).

 2. create new sub-directory `DD-MM-YYYY-name` in directory `posts/`.